|

 time without any objection.

-After the wedding, the couple settled at the cottage of Little Burnbean, north
+The couple are known to have lived at the cottage of Little Burnbean, north

 of Stanley, and proceded to have a family of at least seven children.
 The spelling of John's name as "Rogie" reflects the